cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 - Application developers will be able to better predict when transactions will be disseminated and included in a block.
-- Lanes will preserve the FIFO ordering of transactions within the same class (as best effort).
+- Lanes will preserve the "FIFO ordering of transactions" property within the same class (as best effort).

 ### Negative